Harel00944/HarelIPOD/README.md

 GNSS and IMU data acquisition validation

-USB-CDC control interface testing
+USB control interface testing

+TFT Display

-Once the system functionality was verified at the board level, the project transitioned into a full custom PCB design phase.
+Once the system functionality was verified at the board level, the project transitioned into a full custom PCB design stage.

-PCB Design Phase
+PCB Design stage

 After successful feasibility validation, a complete PCB design process was initiated.